The future of work may favor the portfolio over the problem-solver.

 And therein lie the nuances of designing a portfolio-centric platform: While task-centric platforms can lure in users on the strength of the tasks posted, portfolio-centric platforms need to feed creator egos.
 The creators are fed three things: Rewards for good, consistent creation; Perceived ownership of the content; and clear ground rules depicting fairness, mastery, and a higher purpose in the creative act.

-While a creator-centric approach to designing the platform, the portfolio-first approach also lends greater lock-in and competitive advantage to the platforms.
+With a creator-centric approach to designing the platform, the portfolio-first approach also lends greater lock-in and competitive advantage to the platforms.
 With a task-first approach, creators could potentially move on to a competing platform if it offered better tasks.
-With a portfolio-first approach, multihoming is much more expensive and the creator tends to focus on a single platform.
+With a portfolio-first approach, multihoming is much more expensive, and the creator tends to focus on a single platform.

 Prioritize self-expression so users attract the right work rather than the next big paycheck.
 It’s a gentleman’s agreement: Bloggers, designers, and other portfolio-focused creatives are now as interested in getting support for their work as they are in getting paid, as they know their most inspired designs often lead to new money-making opportunities.
 Non-linear gains are the nature of the creative industry, whether it is the one hit wonder living off five minutes of recorded audio for the rest of his life or the actor who just got her breakout opportunity.
 While repetitive tasks are all about quantity, creative work is rewarded by quality.
 Task move the focus away from showcasing quality.
 The portfolio restores the selection process to a quality-focused one.
 A portfolio-centric platform gives creators room to express themselves, garner reputation from peer recognition and subsequently convert this reputation into a more durable revenue stream.